Senior Curator Julian tells about the crew's battle to survive on a sinking Post Office Packet Boat.

 Captain William Dorset Fellowes, 1769 – 1852 © National Maritime Museum, Greenwich, London, Caird Collection

 They rowed when they could.
 Sustenance was mostly limited to the occasional half a biscuit and glass of wine or rum each.
 They were frequently surrounded by fog and the temperature dropped.
 It often rained.
 The feet of the seamen began to swell and many of the crew began to hallucinate.
-Fellowes records that it was the three ladies with them, including his wife, that “with a heroism that no words can describe, afforded us the best example of patience and fortitude”.
+Fellowes recorded that it was the three ladies with them, including his wife, that “with a heroism that no words can describe, afforded us the best example of patience and fortitude”.

 Fog banks were mistaken for land, distant gunfire proved to be the blowing of whales and the commander had a hard time keeping morale raised and maintaining discipline in the small cramped boats.
-On 4 July after seven days at sea in the North Atlantic and nearing land the fog cleared, and they spotted two boats- rescue!

 Within half a day they were in the village of Island Cove, 40 miles from St. Johns.
 Fellowes hired a schooner to take them to Halifax and later catching passage on an American ship, many were returned to Bristol on 3rd August 1803 with others following later.
 Their ordeal was such that many of the crew lost fingers and toes.